Nishal3/airbnb-warehousing/README.md

 1. Navigate to the Glue console
 2. Click "ETL jobs" on the left menu
 3. Click "Script editor" and click "Upload script"
-4. If you downloaded the repo, select the python file in the `listings_transformations/glue_script/` folder, if you separately downloaded it, select that.
+4. Select the Python script in the `listings_transformations/glue_script/` folder if the repository is downloaded.
+And if separately downloaded, select that.
-5. In the "Job details" section give a fitting name and description, then choose the Glue IAM role we made for this project
+5. In the "Job details" section, give a fitting name and description.
+Then, choose the Glue IAM role we made for this project
 6. Scroll down and change the "Requested number of workers" to 2.
 You can leave it 10, but you might get a heftier bill
-7. Edit the "Job timeout" option to be 10 minutes as well.
-We don't want to be racking up a huge AWS bill without knowing!
+7. Edit the "Job timeout" option to be 10 minutes.
+We want to avoid racking up a huge AWS bill without knowing!
-8. Drop down "Advanced properties" and scroll down until you see "Connections"; here we will attatch the two connections we made, the RDS connector and the Redshift connector
+8. Drop down the "Advanced properties" option and scroll down until you see "Connections".
+Here, we will attach the two connections we made, the RDS connector and the Redshift connector
-9. Click "Choose options" and select the two connections we've made
+9. Click "Choose options" and select the two connections you made
-10. Hit save up at the top right and we're done!
+10. Hit save up at the top right, and done!

-This is what the details page looks like once all is said and done:
+Below are what the details pages should look like once all is said and done:
 General Details:
 ![ Glue_script_details_general ]
 Connection Details:
 ![ Glue_script_details_connection ]

-### 6.2 Creating a Glue Trigger
+### 6.2 Creating a Glue Trigger...
+And Triggering it

+#### 6.2.1 Creating the Trigger

+1. Go to "Triggers" on the left menu in the Glue console.
+2. Click "Add trigger", and enter a unique trigger name and meaningful description.
+Click "Next" once you are done.
+3. Click "Add a target resource"; in the dropdown click "Job".
+Then, select the job we made earlier.
+4. I recommend dropping down the parameters passed down option and then changing the job timeout to be 10 minutes just in case something goes wrong or we forget the job is running.
+5. Click "Add", then click "Next", and then "Create"

+Details should look like they do in the image below:
+![ Glue_trigger_details ]

+#### 6.2.2 Triggering the Trigger and Watching Job Logs

+1. Inside the "Triggers" tab in Glue, select your trigger
+2. Hit "Action" and then "Start trigger".
+The job should now be started
+3. To see the logs, go to "Jobs", select your job, hit "View details", and scroll a little.
+The logs should be there in the "Continuous logs" block.

+After the job runs successfully, you should see this in the details screen:
+![ Glue_job_run_details1 ]
+And this on the job run dashboard (as you can see, I was testing the script a bit before running it):
+![ Glue_job_run_details2 ]

+### 6.3 Querying the Loaded Data in Redshift Serverless

+1. Go to the Redshfit Serverless dashboard
+2. Click the "Query editor v2" tab on the left menu
+3. Create a new edior by clicking the "+" right on top of the "Run" button then clicking editor
+4. Run a select query on the listings tables by running: `SELECT * FROM listings`

 ## Data and Creative Commons Liscense for Data